There are now 3 possible online modes for units:

 - Students are able to (1) communicate in written and spoken Korean on everyday topics in limited every day and professional situations; (2) apply appropriate beginner-level Korean language to selected cultural social situations; (3) have an understanding of the Korean culture and society inform basic sociolinguistic conventions in contemporary Korean language use; (4) achieve a comparative understanding of language and language use, in both Korean and English and how these differ in every day and limited professional contexts; and (5) achieve a basis to approach research topics relating to Korean language and the histories, societies and cultures associated with the Korean language.

-- Typically this unit is assessed in the following ways: (1) tests; (2) continuous assessment (including contextual seminars); and (3) oral presentation.
+- Indicative assessments in this unit are as follows: (1) tests; (2) continuous assessment (including contextual seminars); and (3) oral presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)